wuziyueemory/Two-stage-SuperLearner/README.md

 # Two-stage-SuperLearner

-Two-stage super learner for predicting healthcare expenditure
+This repository includes the code and data for conductiong simulations and two empirical analysis (MEPS, BOLD) for the paper "A two stage super learner for healthcare expenditures"

-The Simulations can be found here:
+The materials for Simulation can be found here:

 https://github.com/wuziyueemory/Two-stage-SuperLearner/tree/master/Simulation

-The MEPS data analysis can be found here:
+The materials for MEPS data analysis can be found here:

 https://github.com/wuziyueemory/Two-stage-SuperLearner/tree/master/MEPS%20data%20analysis

-The BOLD data analysis can be foudn here:
+The materials for BOLD data analysis can be foudn here:

 https://github.com/wuziyueemory/Two-stage-SuperLearner/tree/master/BOLD%20data%20analysis